Hammad1007/SQL-Transactions/README.md

 # SQL-Transactions

+Transactions in SQL are a logical unit which are independent and can execute independently.
 This file has all the information related to the transactions.
 Some basic concepts which have been mentioned are as follows: